just-ai/jaicf-jaicp-caila-template/README.md

 ### Run locally

-To run this project locally just create a new project from source codes in IntelliJ IDEA and run either `PollingConnection.kt`, or `WebhookConnection.kt`.
+To run this project locally:
+1. Create a new project from source codes in IntelliJ IDEA
+2. Paste your API Token to `src/main/conf/jaicp.properties`
+2. Run either `PollingConnection.kt`, or `WebhookConnection.kt`.
 Using PollingConnection does not require exposed HTTP URL.

 #### Obtain global URL for WebhookConnection